Ladarwall/Greenworld/README.md

 This script can be run with the following command : `StacksExplorer.sh ./path/to/SamplesDirectory ./path/to/popmapFile`

-Once all the runs have been completed, the script *StacksExplorer_plot.R* can be used to produce plots
+Once all the runs have been completed, the next script to use is *gimmeRad2plot.sh*.

+### gimmeRad2plot.sh